TAKE A VIRTUAL TOUR!

-We are thrilled Grant High School received a 2020 DeMuro Award from Restore Oregon.
-We hope you enjoy this informative video highlighting some of the strategies that were taken to preserve and modernize this beloved school.
+We hope you enjoy this narrated virtual tour, highlighting the history of Grant High School’s campus and many of the strategies that were taken to preserve and modernize this beloved school.

 For the $138M modernization of Grant High School — an historically significant school located in Portland’s Grant Park neighborhood — we led a year-long public engagement process which exposed that the historic structure disadvantaged students of lower socio-economic status, race and gender identity.
 Students were experiencing social injustices due to the building’s architecture and organization, despite the high school’s progressive commitment to equity.
 In response, the design team focused on leading the initiatives for connectivity between all levels and interior spaces; to excavate five disconnected, submerged basements; to provide all-access, inclusive restrooms; to heal the relationship to Grant Park; and to marry yesterday’s historical character with tomorrow’s best-practice teaching spaces.

 Grant High School’s redesign offers a study in how bold spatial solutions can create learning environments that intentionally address legacies of disadvantage through design; and how, by designing for all, Grant has realized a more physical, racial, socioeconomic and gender-inclusive community in which all students feel accepted and connected.

 Now a revitalized, equitable home for learning, Grant’s modernization demonstrates that addressing hidden bias will empower its 1,800 students to build inclusive communities; uplifting the next generation through the power of architecture.

 Grant High School’s community is passionate, involved, and working towards educational justice.
 With the school mission “Every Student Matters, Every Student Succeeds,” Grant’s community called for the rebuild to address legacy inadequacies in the building for students furthest from educational justice.